Omkar-Waingankar/personal-website/content/blog/how-i-built-rishi-an-open-source-ai-coding-agent-for-r.md

 rishi:::rishiAddin()
 ```

-two things happen simultaneously: it opens the RStudio Viewer pane and renders the Rishi frontend, while also executing the compiled Go binary to spin up the backend server.
+two things happen simultaneously: it opens the RStudio Viewer pane and renders the Rishi frontend, while also executing the compiled Go binary corresponding to your OS to spin up the backend server.
 The frontend then communicates with this local server to handle all the AI logic, tool execution, and conversation management.

 I explicitly chose this architecture for a few reasons.
-First, I'm admittedly more familiar with TypeScript, React, and Go than the R/Shiny ecosystem, so I could move faster and build something more polished.
-Second, it gave me a clean separation of concerns where the frontend handles the UI, the backend manages the AI agent loop, and the R code acts as the bridge to RStudio's APIs.
-Finally, Go has incredibly rich package support for building LLM applications, and its very easy to compile and target any OS.
+The primary reason is because I'm admittedly more familiar with TypeScript, React, and Go than the R/Shiny ecosystem, so I could move faster and build something more polished.
+On the other hand, it also gave me a clean separation of concerns between the UI, agent loop, and R tooling.
+And lastly, Go has rich package support for building LLM applications, and its very easy to compile and target any OS.

 # Future directions